Real-hackbard/Scan-Drivers/README.md

 However, you might encounter access problems to the system path if your Windows account is restricted.
 This information is provided without guarantee and must be verified by testing the program.

+It is not really possible to unify the various Windows accounts and access rights with this project, as the diversity of the different accounts cannot be foreseen.